Wind power, public safety building top issues at Ocean City Council debate

 While three candidates are running as a team, Moore, DeVlieger and Rotondi have said they are not running together and are not supporting either candidate for mayor, Gillian or challenger Keith Hartzell.

-DeVlieger said the family crisis that lead to his resignation from council last summer has been resolved, and he’s ready to return.
+DeVlieger said the family crisis that led to his resignation from council last summer has been resolved, and he’s ready to return.

 Candidates weighed in on questions regarding a proposal for wind turbines off the coast.
 Ocean Wind, set to be the first of a series of wind energy projects, calls for huge turbines off the coast of New Jersey, including off Ocean City.